All Episodes

 Let me use a better one that's also in the book.

-Because not only is it green, by the way, the the version um the third generation of nuclear is the only one you would build today, and they've never had a meltdown.
+As soon as smart people reframed it, and I was part of this project, as soon as smart people said, No, this is the greenest of all the green things, because not only is it green, by the way, the version that the third generation of nuclear is the only one you would build today, and they've never had a meltdown.

-They know that the older generations have had problems.
+Now, people don't know that they know that the older generations have bad problems.

-RBMK reactors can't have meltdowns.
+RBMK reactors can't have meltdowns, yeah.

-So the so the Gen 3 just haven't had them.
+So, the so the gen 3 just haven't had them, generation 4 almost can't have them, right?

-So it's way safer than it used to be, and they keep the waste on site now, which is a big improvement, et cetera.
+So, so it's way safer than it used to be, and they keep the waste on site now, which is a big improvement, et cetera.

-So the argument for nuclear is a little bit more than the average person can quite handle.
+So, the argument for nuclear is a little bit more than the average person can quite handle.

 But if you say nuclear energy is green, then 10% of the people who hear it will look into it and say, Yeah, you know, I see what you're saying.